camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/terraform-setup.md

 For the simplicity of this tutorial we'll be using non best practices but refer to further documents to allow you to delve deeper into the topic.

 :::warning
-Please note that following the guide provided will incur costs on your cloud provider account.
+Please note that following the guide will incur costs on your cloud provider account.
 :::

 ## Outcome